Filet mignon apple brandy glaze with sweet potato purée and roasted Brussels sprouts on a white plate

 How to Sear a Filet Mignon

-Get a cast iron or heavy stainless skillet ripping hot.
+Get a heavy stainless skillet ripping hot.
 When you flick a drop of water into the pan and it disappears instantly, you are ready.
 Add a neutral oil with a high smoke point.
-Grapeseed, avocado, or refined vegetable oil.
-Not olive oil.
-Not butter.
-Not yet.
+Grapeseed, avocado, or refined vegetable oil — not olive oil, and definitely not butter yet.
 Set the filets in the pan and do not move them.
 Three to four minutes per side for medium-rare, depending on thickness.
 Resist the urge to press down or check underneath every thirty seconds.
 Trust the heat and let the crust build.

 When you flip, reduce the heat slightly.
 Add four tablespoons of unsalted butter, four smashed garlic cloves, and eight sprigs of fresh thyme to the pan.
 As the butter foams, tilt the pan and spoon the hot butter continuously over the top of each steak.
 This is basting, and it is the step that separates home cooking from restaurant cooking.
 Keep basting for a minute or two.
 The butter picks up the garlic and thyme and carries that flavor directly into the crust.
-Pull the steaks, tent loosely with foil, and rest for five full minutes.
+Pull the steaks at 125°F internal, rest on a wire rack for eight to ten full minutes so carryover finishes the cook.
 Do not skip the rest.
 The juices need time to redistribute or they all run onto the cutting board the moment you slice.

 Building the Filet Mignon Apple Brandy Glaze

+The filet mignon brandy glaze is built on classic Normandy sear-and-sauce technique.
 This is where the dish gets its personality.
-The filet mignon apple brandy glaze draws from a classic Normandy technique.
-The Normandy region of France is known for apples, cream, and Calvados, a French apple brandy distilled from fermented cider.
-The pairing of apple with beef is not obvious to everyone, but once you taste it, it makes complete sense.
-The tartness of the apple cuts through the richness of the beef.
-The brandy adds warmth and depth.
-The demi-glace ties it all together into something that reads like a restaurant sauce but is actually very straightforward to make.
+Filet mignon apple brandy glaze draws from a classic Normandy technique.
+Normandy, the northwestern French region, is famous for apples, cream, and Calvados — a French apple brandy distilled from fermented cider.
+Pairing apple with beef is not obvious to everyone, but once you taste it, the logic clicks.
+Apple cuts through the richness of the beef while brandy adds warmth and depth.
+Meanwhile the demi-glace ties it all together into something that reads like a restaurant sauce but is actually very straightforward to make.

-Start with a teaspoon of unsalted butter in a saucepan over medium heat.
+This is the saucepot phase of the filet mignon brandy glaze.
+Start with a teaspoon of unsalted butter in the same skillet you used to sear (keep the fond — that’s where the flavor lives).
+Set over medium heat.
 Add a finely minced shallot and cook until translucent, about three minutes.
 Add one Honeycrisp or Fuji apple, peeled, cored, and cut into a small dice.
 Let it soften for two to three minutes.
 You want it to have a little give but not collapse entirely.
 Small pieces of tender apple in the finished sauce give it a texture and quality that a smooth reduction cannot replicate.

-Add the brandy.
-If you can find Calvados, use it.
-It deepens the apple flavor in a way that regular brandy or cognac cannot quite match.
-Stand back slightly when you add it to the hot pan.
-Let the alcohol cook off for about thirty seconds, then add one and a third cups of veal demi-glace or rich beef stock.
-If you are using stock, reduce it by half before adding it here so the sauce reaches the right consistency in reasonable time.
-Simmer until the glaze is glossy and coats the back of a spoon.
+Simmer until the apple brandy glaze is glossy and coats the back of a spoon.
 Finish with a teaspoon of fresh thyme leaves, a teaspoon of Dijon mustard, salt, and black pepper.
-The Dijon is invisible in the final sauce.
+The Dijon disappears into the final sauce.
 You will not taste it as mustard.
 It rounds the connection between the apple, the beef flavor, and the brandy, and it is the reason the sauce tastes finished.

 Sweet Potato Purée That Actually Holds Up on the Plate